shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/basis_vectors.rst

 If you have never seen or thought of partial derivatives as basis vectors, you may be rightfully unsettled.
-However this *notation* is not central to any calculations or arguments in these pages.
-Therefore, I propose to *simply accepting it*, or *just replace* the :math:`∂_μ` symbols with the :math:`\mathbf{e}_μ` symbols.
+However this *notation* is not central to any calculations or arguments presented in this work.
+Therefore, I propose to *simply accept*, or *just replace* the :math:`∂_μ` symbols with the :math:`\mathbf{e}_μ` symbols.
 For a deeper understanding, I recommend video `Vectors as directional derivatives
 <https://youtu.be/vtPiROQUMhQ?si=_ZLQbP6nifSsGXYC>`_ by `Robert Davie